DGeisz/Digitari/ios_description.md

 Right now, Digitari is invite-only, so ask your friends on Digitari for an invite.
 If you don't know anyone on Digitari, you can request an invite by emailing us at outreach@playdigitari.com and including links to your other social accounts.
+Can't wait to have you on the platform :)

-## Old
+## Version 1.0

 Digitari is the platform that transforms social media into a game!
 How do you win?
 By genuinely being yourself and finding people